FarmData2/FarmData2/docs/install/gitpod.md

 1. Click the _three vertical dots_ again.
 1. Select "Stop" - this will shutdown your workspace and close the FarmData2 Development Environment as well.

-## Restarting the FarmData2 Development Environment Workspace
+## Restarting a FarmData2 Development Environment Workspace

 After you have created a GitPod workspace for the FarmData2 Development Environment, it is much faster and easier to restart it.